-Database administration is a vast domain that governs and maintains how data works and flows through an organisation.
+Database administration is a vast domain that governs and maintains how data works and flows through an organization.
 Specialist professionals called database administrators are responsible for maintaining and managing data across the enterprise and ensuring maximum efficiency of the database management system.
-With a growing number of organisations migrating to the cloud, there is an increasing demand for a cloud BDA along with tier DBAs to support the system.
+With a growing number of organizations migrating to the cloud, there is an increasing demand for a cloud BDA along with tier DBAs to support the system.
 In this article, we are going to all about What is Database Administration.

 Database administration refers to the set of activities that are performed by a database administrator ensuring a 24*7 availability of databases to be used as and when required.
 The primary database administration is to maintain and manage the database management system software.
 Mainstream databases like Oracle, IBM DB2, Microsoft SQL Server require consistent and ongoing management.
 This brings up a lot of career opportunities for IT professionals called DBAs or database administrators.

-The role of a database administrator is quite a crucial one.
-From managing and maintaining databases to ensuring zero data loss, there are several roles that a database administrator fulfils.
+The roles of a database administrator is quite a crucial one.
+From managing and maintaining databases to ensuring zero data loss, there are several roles that a database administrator fulfills.
 Some of the primary roles include:

-The first and foremost role that a database administrator plays is of designing, implementing and side by side maintaining the complete database to fit the needs of the organisation.
+The first and foremost role that a database administrator plays in designing, implementing, and side by side maintaining the complete database to fit the needs of the organization.

 Establishing procedures and policies is quite crucial to ensuring an efficient database management system.
 The majority of policies must be established keeping in mind security, management, maintenance, and other important aspects of DBMS.